 How Universal Credit is normally paid

-Universal Credit is normally paid as a single monthly payment, which may include a ‘housing costs’ element – a contribution towards your rent or mortgage.
+Universal Credit is normally paid as a single monthly payment, which might include a ‘housing costs’ element – a contribution towards your rent or mortgage.
 You’re then responsible for paying your own rent or mortgage to your landlord or mortgage lender.

 The choices for new claims in Scotland’s full service areas